Rosanna Arquette and More Silence Breakers Share Powerful Messages After Harvey Weinstein Verdict

 During a separate interview with E!
 News, Arquette said she "burst into tears" and "sobbed" when she heard the news of the verdict.

-"It's such a long time, even talking about it was even so intense, because we've really been dealing with this for two and a half years, all of us," she told E!
+"It's such a long time, even talking about it was even so intense, because we've really been dealing with this for two and a half years, all of us," she exclusively E!
 News.
 "It's been extraordinary painful on many levels."

 She also shared her thoughts on Annabella Sciorra's testimony, calling it "very brave," as well as "powerful and important."